Considerations for the State of Texas

 We can offer a compelling customer experience while achieving operating efficiencies and capturing sales and service revenues incumbent automobile manufacturers do not enjoy in the traditional franchised distribution and service model.
 Our customers deal directly with our own factory-employed sales and service staff, creating what we believe is a superior buying experience from the buying experience consumers have with franchised automobile dealers and service centers.
 We believe we will also be able to better control costs of inventory, manage warranty service and pricing, maintain and strengthen our brand, and obtain rapid customer feedback.
 Further, we believe that by owning our sales network we will avoid the conflict of interest in the traditional dealership structure inherent to most incumbent automobile manufacturers where the sale of warranty parts and repairs by a dealer are a key source of revenue and profit for the dealer but often are an expense for the vehicle manufacturer.

 The fundamental problem with this argument is that the consumer has no choice but to deal with the factory itself for both sales and service.
 There is no opportunity for price discovery by consumers for a new car or for service as there is no competition among stores and service centers all are owned by the factory.
 All new cars are priced as set by the factory – and not determined by the marketplace among competing sellers.
 Second, the factory also determines service rates, parts costs, and makes its own determination as to whether a claim is valid for warranty coverage.
 There is no independent arbitrator that can act on behalf of the consumer as in the case of the independent franchised dealer system.
 And last, the factory owned store has little impetus to accommodate customers that cannot afford their new vehicles – in contrast to the franchised dealer which has a strong motivation to satisfy each and every customer with a transportation solution.
+There is yet another problem with the factory-owned model of distribution and service.
+Since the factory controls both the parts supply as well as the technical training for the mechanics, there is little impetus for the factory to provide such to independent third party agencies.
+In effect, the factory service locations and its own mechanics (whether based at a service center or delivered through mobile repair trucks) forces all customers to utilize its labor and needed parts at prices it solely determines.
+The customer is effectively trapped within the network solely controlled by the vehicle manufacturer.

 This is in contrast to the franchised dealer system where a customer can access parts and labor among competing independently owned service centers – at prices that are determined by the market.
 Further, franchised dealers also sell factory original parts to vehicle owners, independent mechanics, and even to other dealers.
 Some franchised dealers have large wholesale parts inventories and supply factory parts to various professional buyers, thus supplementing the manufacturer’s own parts distribution system.
 In contrast, the factory-owned store system, as a sole source, has no incentive to do so in order to maximize its own revenues and eliminate potential competitors from servicing its vehicles.
 Again, not only are customers deprived of the right to shop for the best service price (and experience) but other third parties – such as independent mechanics or other dealers – are deprived of the right to service and support vehicles sold and serviced only by the factory.